Davao Occidental: Foundation

+Patroness

+Our Lady of the Rosary of Malita is the patroness and protectress of the province since October 7, 2024, through the Resolution No. 82-2024 released by the Provincial Government Office of Davao Occidental on September 11, 2024.
+It was also recognized canonically when Bishop Guillermo Afable of the Diocese of Digos issued a decree on 24 April 2025.
+The devotion started during the 19th century which further propagated through its canonical (rather, episcopal) coronation that took place on October 7, 2022.

 Geography

 Davao Occidental covers a total area of 2,163.45 km2 occupying the southwestern tip of the Davao Region in Mindanao.
 The province is bordered on the northwest by Davao del Sur; west by Sarangani and northeast by Davao Gulf.

 The topography of Davao Occidental is hilly, rugged and sloping, with nearly the whole province consisting of mountains.
 Its eastern shoreline consists of cliffs and beaches with hills immediately on their backs.
 Coconut trees and hardwood trees mostly dominate the provincial mainland.

+The municipality of Sarangani, which include Balut and Sarangani Island, are a group of islands that constitute the insular portion of Davao Occidental.

 Government

 The province of Davao Occidental is governed by a governor and a vice governor.
 The whole province is a lone congressional legislative district.
 The municipality of Malita, the largest and most populous in the province, serves as the provincial capital and the place where the provincial officials of Davao Occidental convene.